marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/Migration.md

 ## Overview

 Version 2.0 now uses structs instead of tuples for complex types.
 Conversion should be relatively straightforward and any required changes will be flagged by the compiler.
-Your code should not need any structural changes, though you might wish to take advantage some of the new features.

 ### Type Alias Changes